 There has been no change in the nature of business of the Company.

-Your Company has nine subsidiaries across the globe.
+Your Company has seven subsidiaries across the globe.
 There are no associate companiesor joint venture companies within the meaning of Section 2(6) of the Companies Act 2013("Act").

 |Name of Subsidiary ||Location ||Date of Incorporation/ Acquisition ||Percentage of Shareholding |

 |Nucleus Software Solutions Pte.
 Ltd. ||Singapore ||February 25 1994 ||100% |